joseeden/joeden/docs/005-Cybersecurity/011-Threats-and-Attacks/049-Social-Engineering.md

   - Following authorized personnel into secure areas without proper authentication.
   - Exploits social norms or politeness to gain unauthorized access to restricted areas.

-## Motivational Triggers
+## Social Engineering Tactics

 - **Authority**
   - People tend to comply with requests from perceived authority figures or institutions.
   - Attackers exploit this trigger by posing as authority figures to gain trust and compliance.

+- **Intimidation**

+  - Attackers use threats or coercion to pressure victims into compliance.
+  - Fear of negative consequences, such as job loss or legal action.
+  - This tactic aims to bypass logical thinking by creating anxiety and stress.

 - **Urgency**
-  - Urgent situations or deadlines can prompt individuals to act quickly without thoroughly evaluating the situation.
+  - Urgent situations prompt hasty actions without proper evaluation.
-  - The sense of urgency pressure targets into making hasty decisions or disclosing sensitive information.
+  - Attackers create pressure to force quick decisions or information disclosure.

-- **Social Proof**
+- **Consensus/Social Proof**
-  - Individuals often look to others for guidance or validation, especially in uncertain situations.
+  - People follow others' actions in uncertain situations.
+  - "Wisdom of the crowd", "Herd mentality"
-  - Attackers use social proof by presenting fake testimonials, reviews, or endorsements to gain trust and credibility.
+  - Attackers use fake testimonials, reviews, or endorsements to gain trust and credibility.

 - **Scarcity**
   - People value items or opportunities that are perceived as scarce or in high demand.
-  - Attackers exploit scarcity by creating artificial scarcity or deadlines to encourage immediate action or compliance.
+  - Attackers create artificial scarcity or deadlines to encourage immediate action or compliance.

-- **Likeability**
+- **Likeability/Familiarity**
-  - Individuals are more likely to comply with requests from people they like or feel a connection with.
+  - People are more likely to comply with requests from those they like or trust.
-  - Attackers use charm, flattery, or sympathy to build rapport and manipulate targets into complying with their requests.
+  - Attackers use charm or flattery to build rapport and manipulate targets.

 - **Fear**
   - Fear of loss, harm, or negative consequences can override logical decision-making.